Live Animals Seized in Trade - GlobalStopping smugglers is the first step, rescuing animals is the next

 Yellow-breasted buntings are increasingly being hunted, trapped, and illegally sold along other buntings for cooking, which has led to their decline.
 Increased agricultural activity has also depleted their winter habitats.

 What is an ou?
 The ou (or ʻōʻū) is a species of Hawaiian honeycreeper (like the Maui parrotbill).
-It’s rather medium-sized bird at 17 centimetres (6.7 inches) long, and it has dark green plumage aside from its yellow head—though females are green all over.
+It’s rather medium-sized bird at 17 centimeters (6.7 inches) long, and it has dark green plumage aside from its yellow head—though females are green all over.
 Like the parrotbill, it has a hooked, parrot-like beak, uniquely adapted for eating fruit.

 The ou is possibly extinct and has not been recorded with certainty since 1989.
 If it still survives, its population is estimated to have fewer than 50 individuals.
 Originally widespread throughout Hawaii, its population has faced extreme decline due to hurricanes and lava flows, as well as human activities like logging, agriculture, and the introduction of feral pigs to its habitat.